cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_2.md

 	- **ARTICLE 439.**
 	  collapsed:: true
 		- By treasure is understood, for legal purposes, any hidden and unknown deposit of money, jewelry, or other precious objects, the lawful ownership of which does not appear.
 (352)
-- 🔴 CHAPTER 2 - Right of Accession]]
+- 🔴 CHAPTER 2 - Right of Accession
-  heading:: true
   collapsed:: true
 	- ### GENERAL PROVISIONS
 	  collapsed:: true